Fahrenheit6882/Fahrenheit6882.github.io/README.md

 The next step is to choose which folder on your computer to download the files into.
 I created a folder named `website`.
 You can create whatever folder that you want.
 After you create and choose the folder where you want to save the files, click `Select as Repository Destination`.

 Click the buttons to say that you trust this code, and that's it!
 You now have the code for our website open in VS Code.

+# How to Make Quick Changes

+If needed, it's possible to make quick changes directly from your browser on github.

+> [!WARNING]
+> It's easy to break the website.
+It's much better to test changes in VS Code on your own computer first before publishing to the live site.
+Making quick changes as described below should only be done for very small spelling or style fixes, or when it's very inconvenient to use VS Code.

+For example, click to open [index.html](https://github.com/Fahrenheit6882/Fahrenheit6882.github.io/blob/main/index.html) in your browser, and then click the pencil icon in the upper left to [edit the file in place](https://github.com/Fahrenheit6882/Fahrenheit6882.github.io/edit/main/index.html).
+Make your changes and click `Commit Changes...`

+After a few minutes, your changes will be live.

 # How the Website is built